laurenmoos/weird-mario/doc/april_report.md

 ## Basic Setup

-Our setup assumes a scenario in which a player has transitioned to Creamsicle Mario on level 1, and is now entering a new level (or reentering level 1) while in Creamsicle Mario state.
+Our setup assumes a scenario in which a player has transitioned to Creamsicle Mario on level 1, and is now entering a new level while in Creamsicle Mario state.
 In all our experiments, a play-episode ends when the agent ‘loses a life,’ or after 200 consecutive steps without reward.
 Imposing a step-limit is necessary in order to prevent never-ending ‘stuck’ episodes, and we have found that a reward-independent time limit pushes the agent towards uninteresting strategies that focus on initiation weird-state escalation as quickly as possible rather than on controlling the weird-state trajectory of the weird-state escalation.

 ## Design Decisions